agentsofwp/post-series-manager/README.txt

 1. Upload the `post-series-manager` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Start adding series tags to your posts
+1. Start adding series tags to your posts like you would a category

 == Frequently Asked Questions ==